 For this recipe, I used canned organic pumpkin.
 Canned pumpkin is usually the best for pumpkin desserts like this because it is so smooth.
-If you do prefer to make your own pumpkin puree, it needs to be blended super smooth.
+If you prefer to make your own pumpkin puree, it must be blended super smooth!

 - Preheat your oven to 375º F.